BDanalysis/CIRCNV/README.txt

 ### Input files
 A bam file and a reference file
-Reference file of simulation data is chr21 of hg
+Reference file of simulation data is chr21 of hg37

 ### runnig command